KhayaDillon/best-selling-books-cli-app/README.md

 # BestSellingBooks

 This Ruby Gem provides a CLI to view the top 20 best selling books of the year according to Amazon's and Barnes & Noble's website.
-The user can also select a book listing to view addition details about the book.
+The user can also select book listings to view additional details about them.

 ## Installation